Hyaluronic Acid And Joint Health

 The Challenge of Aging

 When we are young, our bodies are easily able to synthesize all the HA we need to ensure joint and bone health.
 But as we age, our bodies’ ability to synthesize HA decreases, and though we continue to produce the molecule, we do so less efficiently.

 A person in their 50s may possess only half the HA they did as a teen.
 In fact, some of the physical symptoms we associate with aging actually result from gradually decreasing HA levels.
-Joint discomfort after normal activity and decreased mobility can be common signs of age that are related to decreased HA production.
+Joint discomfort after normal daily exercise and activity and lower mobility can be common signs of age that are related to decreased HA production.
 So what can we do to address this process?

 Hyaluronic Acid Supplementation